New Zealand's Queenstown and Wanaka are the perfect winter holiday ski destinations

 Opening and closing dates are often flexible, so when the snow is good, expect to eek out a few extra dates in early season and spring.

-Check out all the dates to put in your diary for 2019!
+Check out all the updated ski area opening dates for 2020!

 Make sure you are aware of peak weeks to make sure you are booking flights, accommodation and ski rental early enough in advance.
 July is the busiest period during winter as Queenstown and Wanaka buzz with skiers and snowboarders.